dtnsolutions/docker-magento/README.md

 ### Email / Mailcatcher

 View emails sent locally through Mailcatcher by visiting [http://{yourdomain}:1080](http://{yourdomain}:1080).
-During development, it's easiest to test emails using a third-party module such as [https://github.com/mageplaza/magento-2-smtp](Mageplaza's SMTP module).
-Set the mailserver host to `mailcatcher` and port to `1080`.
+During development, it's easiest to test emails using a third-party module such as [Mageplaza's SMTP module](https://github.com/mageplaza/magento-2-smtp).
+In order to use mailcatcher, set the mailserver host to `mailcatcher` and set port to `1025`.
+Note that this port is different from the mailcatcher interface to read the emails.

 ### Redis